verus-83/web-otp/README.md

-# SMS Receiver API
+# Web OTPs

 ## TL;DR;

+Many web sites rely on verifying phone numbers via sending one-time-passwords via SMS, which instructs users to copy/paste it into the website.

-This a proposal for (a) a client side javascript API that provides access to OTPs delivered via SMS and (b) a server side formatting convention that enables browsers to route SMSes to origins.
+This a proposal for (a) a client side javascript API that enables web sites to request OTPs and (b) a server side formatting convention that enables browsers to route SMSes to them.
 Here is what the client side API looks like:

 ```javascript
 let {otp} = await navigator.credentials.get({otp: true});